The last tattered remnants of the Cuban nuclear program.

 Y Ddraig Goch ddyry gychwyn…

-In the beginning, there were three of us – myself and two others, who I’ll refer to herein as the Outlaw and the Pilgrim (the former, an antiauthoritarian spatial geographer; the latter an explorer in both the cartographic and poetic senses).
+In the beginning, there were three of us – myself and two others, who I’ll refer to here as B and R (the former, a spatial geographer; the latter an explorer in both the cartographic and philosophical senses).